awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Performance.md

 The maximum number of connections allowed to an Aurora MySQL DB instance is determined by the `max_connections` parameter in the instance\-level parameter group for the DB instance\.

 The following table lists the resulting default value of `max_connections` for each DB instance class available to Aurora MySQL\.
-You can increase the maximum number of connections to your Aurora MySQL DB instance by scaling the instance up to a DB instance class with more memory, or by setting a larger value for the `max_connections` parameter, up to 16,000\.
+You can increase the maximum number of connections to your Aurora MySQL DB instance by scaling the instance up to a DB instance class with more memory, or by setting a larger value for the `max_connections` parameter in the DB parameter group for your instance, up to 16,000\.

 | Instance Class | max\_connections Default Value |